(to be continued in Part 5, "The End of an Era in Detroit -- The Mexico City Sale".... (coming later!))

 |

-By the end of 1950, a fleet of 186 PCC streetcars were operating on the streets of Detroit, providing service for the city's
+By the end of 1950, a fleet of 186 PCC streetcars were operating along the streets of Detroit, providing service for the

-last remaining rail lines: WOODWARD, JEFFERSON and MICHIGAN-GRATIOT.
-Although the DSR was now operating
+city's last remaining rail lines: WOODWARD, JEFFERSON and MICHIGAN-GRATIOT.
+Although the DSR was now

-with a fleet of the most modern, streamlined, high performance streetcars of that day, a series of events would take place
+operating with a fleet of the most modern, streamlined, high performance streetcars of that day, a series of events

 In 1950, GM Truck & Coach introduced its 40-foot